Ostorlab/KB/TLS_INSECURE_CIPHER/recommendation.md

-The recommended SSL/TLS configuration should enforce the following recommendations:
+The recommended TLS configuration should enforce the following recommendations:

 *   Restrict to `TLSv1` and above, with `TLS1.2` being preferred
 *   If `SSLv3` is required, it is advised to implement the `TLS Fallback SCSV` feature to prevent protocol downgrade attacks